Immune Globulin

 Who should get immune globulin?

-Your health care provider may give you Ig if you have been exposed to hepatitis A or measles.
+Your health care provider may give you Ig after exposure to hepatitis A or measles.

-Ig is given to people who are not immune to hepatitis A and are not able to receive the hepatitis A vaccine.
+People receive Ig if they are not immune to hepatitis A and are not able to receive the hepatitis A vaccine.
 This includes children less than 6 months of age and some people with weakened immune systems.

-Ig works best if given as soon as possible, and within 14 days after the exposure to the hepatitis A virus.
+Ig works best if given as soon as possible, within 14 days after exposure to the hepatitis A virus.

 If you have already received 2 doses of the hepatitis A vaccine, you do not need Ig.
-For more information, see HealthLinkBC File #33 Hepatitis A Vaccine.
+For more information, go to HealthLinkBC File #33 Hepatitis A Vaccine.

 Ig is given to people who are not immune to measles and are not able to receive the measles vaccine, also known as the MMR vaccine.
 These include:

 If you have already received 2 doses of the measles vaccine, you do not need Ig.
-For more information, see HealthLinkBC File #14a Measles, Mumps, Rubella (MMR) Vaccine.
+For more information, visit HealthLinkBC File #14a Measles, Mumps, Rubella (MMR) Vaccine.

 What are the benefits of immune globulin?